iam4x/isomorphic-flux-boilerplate/README.md

 On the server, it's similar but Flux is initialized in `server/router.jsx`.
 The instance is sent to `alt-resolver` for rendering components with the correct props.

 Learn more about [alt instances](http://alt.js.org/docs/altInstances) in the alt documentation.

+There's also `alt-devtools` enabled in development, it's a Chrome Extension that you can find here: https://github.com/goatslacker/alt-devtool

 ## Internationalization (i18n)